Should I apply to the MA or the PhD program?

 How much financial support does UVA provide?

-As of fall 2016, PhD students entering the program will receive a financial package consisting of tuition, fees, one-person health-insurance coverage, and at least $26,000 living support, including $20,000 during the 2017-2018 academic year and $6,000 during the summer of 2018.
+As of fall 2018, PhD students entering the program will receive a financial package consisting of tuition, fees, one-person health-insurance coverage, and annual living support ranging from $26,000 to $31,000.
 This award, made up of fellowships and teaching-assistantships, will be maintained up to a total of five years contingent on satisfactory academic performance.
 Standard teaching responsibilities for a doctoral student in English involve teaching two courses per year across years 2-4 of the program (with no teaching in years 1 and 5); fellowship funds beyond teaching wages complete the support we are presently offering for years 1-5, with some annual funding for conference travel and additional dissertation-year funding awarded if and as our resources permit.
 Students in their sixth year and beyond, who continue to make good progress toward the degree, are eligible for a select number of sixth-year dissertation fellowships and for teaching when such assignments are available.

 A few merit fellowships are available on a competitive basis: all applicants to the PhD program are automatically considered for these.